 Special events, as well as theme days, weeks and months are a great way to focus on physical activity and get involved in the community.
 Here are a few examples to get you started.
-The information is divided in two categories: Physical Activity Events and Related Health Events.
+The information is divided into two categories: Physical Activity Events and Related Health Events.
 The Related Health Events can be celebrated with a physical activity spin!
-For more information, visit www.hc-sc.gc.ca/english/calendar.html.
+For more information, visit www.hc-sc.qc.ca/ahc-asc/calend/index-enq.php.